Is AIIM+ Membership Worth It? Pros and Cons

-Even though I’ve been an AIIM staff for more than 9 years, I continue to pay for my professional membership out of my own pocket.
-So it’s pretty obvious that I see the value of an AIIM membership, but you’re here to figure out if it’s worth it for YOU.
-My goal with this article is to give you a transparent look at both the pros and cons of an AIIM membership.
+Even though I’ve been an AIIM staff for more than 9 years, I continue to pay for my AIIM+ membership out of my own pocket.
+So it’s pretty obvious that I see the value of AIIM+, but you’re here to figure out if it’s worth it for YOU.
+My goal with this article is to give you a transparent look at both the pros and cons of an AIIM+ membership.

-- Guidance: As a professional member, you also have access to industry-leading research, guidelines, and best practices on a variety of topics and technologies.
+- Guidance: AIIM+ also offers you access to industry-leading research, guidelines, and best practices on a variety of topics and technologies.
 For example, here are just a few of my personal favorites: State of the Content Services Industry (research) and How to Be GDPR Compliant (member toolkit).

 - Professionalism: As an information management professional, you should belong to your professional association.
 By doing so, you are directly helping to guide and shape the future of that industry.
 Of course, it’s not just your membership dues – it’s also your time, your energy, your feedback, and even how you respond to AIIM product and service offerings.